foglcz/ldap-authenticator/README.md

 #### Success handlers ####

-Success handlers are used to
+Success handlers are used to in-load more information to the `$userData` array.
+The userData is then used within Identity generator, as a third parameter of generated identity.

+Default success handler is described in [top section](#use) and returns data, which will be saved within `$userData` under specified key.
+Registration function takes two parameters:

+1. Key under which to store function result
+2. Callback which is called with parameters `Manager` and `$userData`.

+The success handlers constains no magic, and can be used for effectively anything you want.

 #### Identity generator ####

 The identity generator is used to generate an `\Nette\Security\Identity` class from the given `$userData`, which can be extended by SuccessHandlers as seen above.
+The default identity generator looks up presence of `$userData['memberOf']` parameter, to in-load the roles.
+The default identity generator also appends `admin` role if user is present within admin groups as defined in config.

-The default generator looks like this:
+Piece of sourcecode is worth a thousand words.
+Default identity generator looks like this:

 ```php
 public function createIdentity(Toyota\Component\Ldap\Core\Manager $ldap, array $userData)